projectkerberus/kerberus-dashboard/charts/kerberus-dashboard/README.md

-# Kerberus Dashboard demo helm charts
+# Kerberus Dashboard demo Helm charts

 This folder contains Helm charts that can easily create a Kubernetes deployment of a demo Kerberus Dashboard app.